What You Need to Know About Allowing Pets Into Your Charleston Rental

 More People Will Be Interested in Your Property

 Take the statistics we mentioned above into consideration and fit that to renters.
-If you don’t allow pets, only 32% of your potential tenants can rent your Charleston investment property; you’re effectively missing out on the other 68%.
-Keep in mind that not every tenant out of that 32% will even be the right fit for your property, and you've suddenly dropped your chances even lower.
+If you don't allow pets, only 34% of your potential tenants can rent your Charleston investment property!
+That means you're effectively missing out on the other 66% of the potential renters who could be ideal for your properties.

-You Can Set a Higher Rent Price
+You Can Set a Higher Rental Rate

 When you rent your property to pet owners, you can also charge a non-refundable pet deposit, pet rent, and additional pet fees to cover some of the expenses associated with renting to pets.
-As a Charleston property management company, we've seen pet rent become the industry standard.
-While the expected rent you can charge varies, you can expect anywhere from $10 to $60 per month.

-Pet Owners Are Usually Responsible
+Pet Owners Are Usually Very Responsible Residents

-Pet Owners Renew Their Lease More Often
+Pet Owners Renew Their Leases More Often

-When pet owners find a suitable home for their pets, they’re less likely to move.
-Given that only 55% of landlords allow pets on their properties, pet owners hate to have to go looking for a new home once they've found a suitable one for their furry friends: it's stressful for pets and tenants alike to move!
-As a Charleston property management company, we see this as an opportunity for investors.
+When pet owners find a suitable home for their pets, they're less likely to move.
+Given that not all landlords allow pets on their properties, pet owners hate to have to try looking for a new home once they've found a suitable one for their furry friends.
+It's stressful for pets and tenants alike to move!

-What Are the Risks for Allowing Pets?
+What Are the Risks of Allowing Pets?

 Just like there are benefits, there are also some risks associated with allowing pets on your property.
 Here are some of the most common ones.